News & Events

 Raptor ID Course

-The Niagara Peninsula Hawkwatch is pleased to announce that our Raptor Identification Course will be offered again this Fall, just in time for the southerly raptor migration.
+The Niagara Peninsula Hawkwatch is pleased to announce that our Raptor Identification Course will be offered again for winter 2024, just in time for spring raptor migration.
 This course was created by Catherine Manschot who is a former teacher, a hawk enthusiast, and an NPH committee member and counter.
 For more details, please click here.